 An average Attainment 8 score of 5.5 as well as a Grade 5 in English Language or Literature and Grade 6 in Maths.
-In addition to this an A in Biology and B in 2 other sciences is required if you have taken Triple Science, or an A Grade in both Core and Additional Science.
+In addition to this a 7 in Biology and 6 in 2 other sciences is required if you have taken Triple Science, or an A Grade in both Core and Additional Science.

 There is a huge difference in the amount of time you will need to devote to your A Level studies compared to GCSE.
 You should spend at least one hour after every lesson consolidating your learning, assessing what you have learnt during that lesson and what you need to review with your teacher next lesson.
 This is in addition to any independent learning, assessed work and practical tasks that will be set weekly.